lepouya/progressive-mine-sweep/README.md

 - Resource minimums
 - Better unit testing for models and utils
 - Go through all the colors used and make a map under :root
+- Unify box shadows for resetbox and tutorial